Lowland Brittle Fern (Southern Fragile Fern)

 Scattered throughout the state.

-Mesic (moist) and bottomland forests in rich soil of lower slopes and bottoms of ravines, stream banks, and bottoms of sinkholes, on a variety of substrates.
-Lowland brittle fern is the only Missouri fern in this genus to occur principally in terrestrial (soil) habitats, and not on rock ledges.
+Lowland brittle fern is the only Missouri fern in genus Cystopteris to occur principally in terrestrial (soil) habitats, and not on rock ledges.
 It’s a common springtime sight in mesic forests around the state, often growing among wood violets, spring beauties, and other spring wildflowers.
 In many areas, the leaves wither in late summer.

-Except for bladder fern, Missouri’s Cystopteris species were once all called “fragile fern,” C. fragilis.
-Today, that name in its strict sense is only applied to a species that occurs north and west of Missouri.
-In the past, many of the confusingly different Cystopteris ferns were all lumped together as different forms of C. fragilis.
+Taxonomy: Except for bladder fern, Missouri’s Cystopteris species were once all called “fragile fern,” C. fragilis.
+Today, that name in its strict sense applies only to a species that occurs north and west of Missouri, not in Missouri itself.
+In the past, many of the confusingly different Cystopteris ferns were all lumped together as different forms or varieties of C. fragilis.
 But DNA research has uncovered the genetic lineages of these groups, and botanists have determined they should be treated as separate species.
-In the distant past, many species arose as hybrids between two other species.
-Complicating matters, several species and hybrids still combine to form intermediate offspring.
-If you find it confusing, you’re not alone!

 Life Cycle